tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/EFCore.md

 }
 ```

-After that the `DbContext` can be injected wherever Dependency Injection can be used.
+Having a constructor like that the `DbContext` can be injected anywhere Dependency Injection can be used.

 ```
 public class MyController